13 Feb An interview with the world’s first Chief Workplace Officer

 Finally, technology.
 Identifying the IT systems that we will need tomorrow, not today.
 If you’re focussing on your current needs, it’s already too late.
 I want us to plan for what we will need in five years and start creating that right now.

-How has Ricoh helped with Twinkl’s workplace transformation projects?
+How can Ricoh help with workplace transformation projects?

-The result is that we now have a strategic way forward for our workplace which uses data, the voice of our people and meets the business needs.
-Ricoh took our thinking to the next level by really aligning people, process and technology to envision a workplace that allows everybody to do their best work (whether they are in the office or not!).
+The result is a strategic way forward for the workplace which uses data, the voice of your people and meets the business needs.
+Ricoh really aligns people, process and technology to envision a workplace that allows everybody to do their best work (whether they are in the office or not!).

 How do you measure a CWO’s impact?